nhsconnect/gpconnect/pages/appointments/appointments_ig.md

 ## PDS sensitive flag (S-Flag) ##

 Due to complexity around the handling of patients with a PDS 'Sensitive' flag (S-flag), and the limited likelihood of this edge case occurrence, it has been agreed that GP Connect will not support Appointment Management functionality for such patients.
-This means that if provider systems receive such a request then it will not be processed but a message indicating the reason will be returned.
+This means that if provider systems receive such a request then it will not be processed but a message indicating 'Patient Not Found' will be returned.

 ## Legally-restricted data ##